Guide

 Human Oversight & Accountability

-Accountability is essential for ensuring AI operates ethically and responsibly.
 Modulos integrates human oversight at every stage of the AI lifecycle, from design to deployment.
-By creating structured workflows for human review, the platform ensures auditable decision-making chains, helping you stay compliant with regulations like South Korea’s Basic Act and Colorado’s AI law.
+The platform ensures auditable decision-making chains.

 AI Compliance by Design